-The narrator gets us underway in the first chapter, opening scenery at the home of the time traveler who we find speaking to a small, all-men group and the narrator being a part of it.
+The narrator gets us underway in the first chapter, opening scenery at the home of the time traveller who we find speaking to a small, all-men group and the narrator being a part of it.

 The discussion happens to be based around maths and science, and the speaker appears to be making good strife arguing his audience into his belief about time and it is the fourth dimension and, like all the other three dimensions, has all cubic properties in length, breadth, and width.
-Much of the crowd feel violated by the time traveler’s claims and even it even gets worse when he tells them it’s possible to move to and fro in the fourth dimension as can be done in all three.
+Much of the crowd feels violated by the time traveller’s claims and even it even gets worse when he tells them it’s possible to move to and fro in the fourth dimension as can be done in all three.

 While his first hypothesis gets these guys angry and not knowing how to feel, the second one pretty much cracked them up that by now they are making a laughing stock off of the host’s argument about the reality of moving up and down in time.
-A bit hurt, the time traveler attempts to clear their doubts by producing a tiny clock-size time machine crafted with crystals and ivory.
+A bit hurt, the time traveller attempts to clear their doubts by producing a tiny clock-size time machine crafted with crystals and ivory.

-On the miniature contraption, he shows them two levers, one with the ability to whisk the machine into the future, and the other able to launch it into the past.
+On the miniature contraption, he shows them two levers, one with the ability to whisk the machine into the future and the other able to launch it into the past.
 He instructs one of them to pull a lever and when he does, the tiny machine zooms off and disappears.

 The Main Story

 Year 802, 701 AD; A Trip into the Future